LIDR-academy/AI4Devs-design-1/prompts.md

 You will create a SWOT analysis for these five products.
 The expected output is a matrix

 **prompt 4**:
-Based on this SWOT analysis, find 5 killer fateures to would distinguish me from them
+Based on this SWOT analysis, find 5 killer features to would distinguish me from them

 **prompt 5**:
 Now you will generate a Lean canvas matrix